-Ask for Multiple Mortgage Rate Quotes
+Ask for Multiple Mortgage Rate Quotes When Negotiating

-But a more pure form of negotiation involves comparing rates for the same product from a variety of different banks and lenders.
+A more pure form of negotiation involves comparing rates for the same product from a variety of different banks and lenders.

-First, you’ll want to obtain multiple quotes from a single lender, by asking for a series of interest rate/cost combinations, as discussed above.
+First, you’ll want to obtain multiple rate quotes from a single lender, by asking for a series of interest rate/cost combinations, as discussed above.

 What would the mortgage rate be with no closing costs, or just $1,000 in closing costs?
 What if you paid $5,000 in closing costs?

-After getting all those quotes, jot them down, then shop around with other lenders to see who has the best rate and lowest fees.
+After getting all those quotes, jot them down, then shop around with other lenders to see who has the best mortgage rate and lowest fees.

 Once your shopping is complete, you can go back to the lender who offered you the best deal and ask for a slightly lower rate or reduced closing costs.

-There’s a good chance you’re not getting the rock-bottom rate the first time around, so why just accept it as the best offer?
+There’s a chance you’re not getting the rock-bottom rate the first time around, so why just accept it as the best offer?

-Use Competition to Your Advantage
+Use the Competition to Your Advantage When Negotiating